gyorilab/indra_curation/README.md

   --reverse-sorting               If provided, the statements will be sorted
                                   in reverse order.
 Does not apply if no sorting method is provided.
+  --check-syntax                  If provided, the comment syntax will be
+                                  checked for validity.
+  --app-debug                     If provided, the Flask app will run in debug
+                                  mode.
+  --help                          Show this message and exit.
 ```

 ## Curating